Role and Duties of the Company Secretary

 Company Secretarial Service

-Every company must have a minimum of two directors, and the secretary may be one of the directors of the company.
+Every company must have a minimum of two officers, and the secretary may be one of the directors of the company.
+However in the case of a single director company that director cannot be the company secretary.
 We have a Company Secretarial Service which, you can request when ordering your company from us.

 We ensure that important statutory requirements are fulfilled, leaving the day to day running of your company to the directors.
 Should you wish to request our company secretarial service, simply select the service on our order form when ordering your company.